elizabeth3714/elizabeth3714.github.io/portfolio/_posts/2024-05-08-Obesity Occurrence Analysis: the associations between various personal behavioral and socioeconomic factors.md

 <div class="message">
   This is the term project of SI618 Data Manipulation and Analysis at the University of Michigan.
-The project is co-authorized by Jessie Hu, Huanyu Ren and Elizabeth Wang, with equal work division.
+The project is co-authorized by Jessie Hu, Huanyu Ren and Elizabeth Wang, with equal work division. <br>
 </div>

 [![Click for Video Presentation](../image/SI618obesity/machine_learning.png?raw=true)](https://www.youtube.com/watch?v=BPoTLzTc3eE&t=235s)